Vasilis Avlonitis

 Vasilis Avlonitis (Βασίλης Αυλωνίτης; 1 January 1904 – 10 March 1970) was one of the most famous old-school Greek comedians.
 He performed in numerous films and stage productions in the mid to late 20th century.

 Vasilis Avlonitis is best known for his collaboration in films with Georgia Vasiliadou; he usually played her husband, brother or neighbour.
-Together they would cause laugh since he portrays the fat guy and she would be the ugly funny lady having problems with him.
+Together they would make audiences laugh, since he portrayed the fat guy and she would be the ugly funny lady having problems with him.
 They would get calm at the end of the film, by resolving their arguments and/or marrying each other.

-Avlonitis has also carried demanding drama roles, such as the leading character in the film Tis nyhtas ta kamomata.
+Avlonitis has also portrayed demanding drama roles, such as the leading character in the film Tis nyhtas ta kamomata.